Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Main Results: Tree networks

 \begin{theorem}[Local weak convergence for linear model] Fix finite attribute space $\cS = [K]$.
 Let $\gamma \equiv 1$ and fix $\mvpi, \kappa$ satisfying Assumptions \ref{ass:finite-case} and consider the sequence of networks constructed as $\set{\cG_n}_{n\geq 0} \sim\scrP(1, \mvpi, \kappa)$.
 Then, as in Definition \ref{def:local-weak} \eqref{it:fringe-b},

 where $\cT_\infty$ is the unique {\tt sin}-tree with fringe distribution

-where $\set{\BP_{A;(1,\mvnu, \kappa)}(t):t\geq 0}$, is a branching process as in Definition \ref{def:model-u-corr-p} where $A\sim \mvpi$ and $\tau$ is an independent exponential random variable with rate $\lambda =2$. \end{theorem} The proof of Theorem \ref{thm:fringe-convergence} also shows that the network model $\scrU(1,\mvnu, \kappa)$ constructed in Definition \ref{def:model-u-corr-p} has the same local weak limit described in the Theorem.
+{\cg Here $\set{\BP_{A;(1,\mvnu, \kappa)}(t):t\geq 0}$, is a branching process as in Definition \ref{def:model-u-corr-p} with the type of the root $A\sim \mvpi$ and $\tau$ is an independent exponential random variable with rate $\lambda =2$. } \end{theorem} {\cg \begin{rem} \begin{enumeratea} \item The local weak limit of the preferential attachment model with one type has been previously established as the law of a Yule process stopped at an independent $\Exp(2)$ time \cite{rudas2007random}.
+The above result shows that, although the associated branching process in the multi-type case has a more involved description, the law of the independent stopping time is still $\Exp(2)$.
+In our approach (very different from that of \cite{rudas2007random}), $\fpm_\infty$ in \eqref{eqn:fringe-limit} arises as the unique distribution that satisfies a certain recursive form (see Prop. \ref{prop:prop-of-fp}(b)) obtained from the stochastic evolution equations of $\set{\cG_n}_{n\geq 0} \sim\scrP(1, \mvpi, \kappa)$. \item The proof of Theorem \ref{thm:fringe-convergence} can be adapted to show that the network model $\scrU(1,\mvnu, \kappa)$ constructed in Definition \ref{def:model-u-corr-p} has the same local weak limit described in the Theorem.
 In particular, the attribute proportions in this model class approach $\mvpi$ as the network size grows, and hence the network model $\scrP(1, \mvpi, \kappa)$ is \emph{resolvable} in the sense of Definition \ref{def:resolv}.
-Thus, the above result provides more evidence towards the meta-principle that resolvability is key to model classes $\scrP$ and $\scrU$ having the same local weak limits.
+Thus, the above result provides more evidence towards the meta-principle that resolvability is key to model classes $\scrP$ and $\scrU$ having the same local weak limits. \end{enumeratea} \end{rem} } For the $K=1$ (single attribute) case, the local limit was obtained before by \cite{rudas2007random} building on ideas from \cite{nerman1981convergence,jagers1984growth}. {\cg The next section describes explicit asymptotics of various local functionals that can be derived from the above theorem.
+In passing, we describe how the above local weak limit implies even convergence of global functions.
+Let $\set{\cG_n}_{n\geq 0} \sim\scrP(1, \mvpi, \kappa)$ as above and let $\vA_n$ denote the adjacency matrix of $\cG_n$, $\set{\lambda_i^{\sss(n)}:1\leq i\leq n}$ denote the eigen-values and $\hat{\mu}_n = n^{-1} \sum_{i=1}^n \delta_{\lambda_i^{\sss(n)}}$ denote the empirical spectral distribution where $\delta$ denotes the Dirac delta function.